SafQadi/Signal_FFT_GUI/README.md

 - With the FFT botton you can show the FFT of the time series

 ## Low Pass filter
-- User can select either first "1st" or second "2nd" order filter
-- User can also input the cut-off frequeny of the filter
+- User can select either first "1st" or second "2nd" order filter and input the cut-off frequeny of the filter
 - With the " Apply Filter " botton, the Graphs will be updated showing in a different color the filtered signal and its corresponding FFT